The Stunning Transformation Of Anna Kournikova

 In the fourth round, Kournikova faced first seed Steffi Graf.
 Kournikova broke Graf in the first game, but ultimately lost in two sets, 6-2, 6-1.
 Still, advancing all the way to the 16th round was an incredible Grand Slam debut for the 15-year-old player.
 Graf was at the top of the women's tennis world at the time, and went on to win the tournament.

-1996 was a banner year for her
+1996 was a banner year for the tennis phenom

 Anna Kournikova's breakout performance in the 1996 US Open wasn't the only success she found that year.
 Just months after the US Open, Kournikova represented the Russian Federation in the 1996 Summer Olympic Games in Atlanta.
 At only 15 years old, she was the youngest tennis player participating in the Olympics that year.
-She lost her first game to Belgian player Laurence Courtois, but still, participating in the Olympics as a teenager is an incredible feat.
+She lost her first match to Belgian player Laurence Courtois, but still, participating in the Olympics as a teenager is an incredible feat.

 The athlete reached the semi-finals of Wimbledon in 1997

 Anna Kournikova made a stunning run at Wimbledon in 1997: During her first time ever playing in the tournament, she advanced all the way to the semi-finals.
-The only other woman to do that at that point was Chris Evert in 1972 (per WTA).
+The only other woman to do that at that point was Chris Evert in 1972.
 Even more impressive, Kournikova entered the tournament unseeded.
 After making it through the first four qualifying rounds, Kournikova beat fourth-seeded Croatian player Iva Majoli in the quarter-finals.

 She did lose her next game, the semi-final, to first-seed Martina Hingis (Switzerland).
 Even after the loss, Kournikova had a sunny perspective on her experience playing in the tournament, telling the Independent, "I'm sure I'll learn something from this match.
 I've had a great tournament, I'm really happy the way I played.
 It's unbelievable I got to the semi-finals.
 I was dreaming about this."